2022 Scope of Practice Statement for Professional (RN) and Technical (LPN) Nursing

 Only RN’s with validated competencies are authorized to perform the following: (not an all-inclusive list)

-- Delivery and Documentation of Nursing Care: Be in charge of a unit (this does not preclude the LPN in long-term care from managing/leading care with a minimum of 8 hours/24 hour period of RN supervision per long-term care regulations).
-Perform the nursing admission, learning assessment, post-op and post procedural, skin integrity risk and restraint assessments (in long-term care the RN completes/or signs off on the Minimum Data Set (MDS)).
-Develop, review, evaluation and update the interdisciplinary plan of care (in long-term care the LPN may make modifications to reflect emergencies or support patient safety)
+Delivery and Documentation of Nursing Care: Be in charge of a unit.
+Perform the nursing admission, learning assessment, post-op and post procedural, skin integrity risk and restraint assessments.
+Develop, review, evaluation and update the interdisciplinary plan of care.

 Scope of Practice

 RN Scope of Practice All RNs are responsible to perform a competent level of nursing care as demonstrated by the critical thinking model known as the nursing process.
-The standards of practice (assessment, diagnosis, outcomes identification, planning, implementation, coordination of care- teaching and health promotion and evaluation) along with the standards of professional performance (ethics, culturally congruent practice, communication, collaboration, leadership, education, evidence- based practice and nursing research, quality of practice, professional practice evaluation, resource utilization, and environmental health) encompass the actions and foundation of professional nursing.
+The standards of practice (assessment, diagnosis, outcomes identification, planning, implementation, coordination of care-health teaching and health promotion and evaluation, along with the standards of professional performance (ethics, advocacy, respectful and equitable practice, communication, collaboration, leadership, education, scholarly inquiry, quality of practice, professional practice evaluation, resource stewardship, and environmental health) encompass the actions and foundation of professional nursing.
 The RN is held accountable for the quality and quantity of nursing care given by self or those under the RN’s supervision.